open-edge-insights/eii-zmq-broker/README.md

 > and can be used with the, "examples/configs/ipc_subscriber_brokered.json",
 > EIS Message Bus configuration file.

-The configuration for the backend socket is the exact same as for the fronted, except for one key difference.
-Instead of having a key named `frontend` it requires one called `backend`.
-This tells the broker the configuration for the IPC socket which subscribers shall connect to.
+The configuration for the backend socket is the exact same as for the frontend.

 For **TCP** configurations, the frontend anc backend configurations need to look respectively as follows: